acrolinx/acrolinx-coding-guidance/topics/text-extraction.md

 If the host application doesn't provide a natively supported representation of the content, then you must implement the text extraction as part of the Acrolinx Integration.

-The extracted text and object model should be as similar as possible and correspond to what the user sees on the screen.
+The extracted text should be as similar as possible to the object model and correspond to what the user sees on screen.
-It would be nice to have a DTD or XML schema that defines the representation.
+Provide a DTD or XML schema that defines the representation.

 Extraction can look like this: